cztomczak/cefpython/api/JavascriptBindings.md

 There are plans to support binding data by reference (a list, dict or object's properties).
 This would be possible with the use of CefRegisterExtension().

-## Example usage

-See the [wxpython.py](../src/windows/binaries_32bit/wxpython.py) example for an example usage of javascript bindings, javascript callbacks and python callbacks.

 ## Methods